Cylinder head background

 Interestingly enough, the Terminator at least has the flow path of coolant on the right side, so that is an advantage.
 It is even in contrast to the Aviator and Marauder, which only allowed for coolant flow out the front of both sides (then again, they weren't carrying around a supercharger).
 Fortunately, there were people out there that were creative enough to come up with kits that allowed for an escape of the coolant from the back of the driver's side head to alleviate the potential for "hot spots".
 For details on them, see my Cooling page.

-Note: Another potential "problem" with these heads was related to the spark plug threads: most versions had just four threads per plug.
+Note: Another potential "problem" with these heads was related to the spark plug threads: most had just four threads per plug.
 The torque for the spark plugs is a mere 11 ft/lb, and chances are, this value gets exceeded on a regular basis which damages the threads.
 Once that happens, your only options were replacement, or repair with a kit by Lock-n-Stitch (approved by Ford per TSB 07-21-2) or Timesert.

-For the 2005 model year, with some heads cast in 2004, the last revision was released: the DC, which was found on the Lincoln Aviator.
+For the 2005 model year, with some heads cast in late 2004, the last revision was released: the DC, which was found on the Lincoln Aviator.
 This head was also referenced in TSB 06-05-13 under the Ford part numbers 2C5Z-6049-BAB and 2C5Z-6049-CAB (which, again, differ from casting numbers), and if you wanted it for the other DOHC engines, it was a retrofit only.
 Additionally, it was the same head sold by Ford Racing as M-6049-464V and M-6050-464V.
-Unfortunately, these heads are no longer sold through Ford Racing, and as of mid-2015, they are also being phase out by Ford.
+Unfortunately, these heads are no longer sold through Ford Racing, and as of mid-2015, they were being phased out by Ford.
 Although some may be available for purchase directly from Ford - with a core charge, of course - it's another item for the 4.6L engine that is becoming extinct.

 Another version of the DC head that was around for a very brief period was the ported set available only through Ford Racing.
 These were modified through Roush at the time, and delivered an increase in flow over the OEM castings.
 The original part numbers for them were M-6049-464P and M-6050-464P, and other than the port work, they were identical to the last casting.
 If you got your hands on a set of these, feel fortunate since they were a bargain back then and were incredibly well done.